abelsj60/my-site/app/data/reveries/11-04-19-adventures-in-the-resize-event.md

 ---
 type: reverie
 headline: Adventures in the resize event
-date: November 3, 2019
+date: November 4, 2019
 slug: Haphazard firings are just one browser annoyance
 ---

 Browsers break a lot.

 I discovered this during early site development.
-I was working to make the site look like an app.
+I was working to make the Web site look like an app.
 I wanted the header, footer, and body to stay on screen at all times — a compact little package.

 It’s tremendously difficult.